amane1234/Latitude-5410-Opencore/README.md

    ```

 However, if you want to use S0 Idle, you can add SSDT-DeepIdle.aml to your ACPI folder and leave the Setup 0x14 value at its default.

+## **Notes for rps-control VS Apple GuC**

+Without injecting RPS control or Apple GuC, the Intel iGPU clock remains fixed at 300 MHz, resulting in reduced performance.

+Injecting RPS control allows dynamic scaling of the iGPU clock from 300 MHz to 1100 MHz, improving performance under load.

+Alternatively, using Apple GuC raises the base frequency to 500 MHz, enabling a range of 500 MHz to 1100 MHz.
+This offers better performance but slightly bad iGPU power management.

+However, there is a known issue with RPS control: after S3 (sleep) or S4 (hibernate) resume, the GPU may remain locked at 100% usage with the clock stuck at 1100 MHz, even when idle.
+This can lead to unnecessary power consumption and thermal load.

+Recommendation:

+   - If you frequently use S3/S4 sleep, it is safer to use Apple GuC or no injection to avoid the RPS bug.

+   - If you do not use sleep/hibernate, RPS control is recommended for better performance.

 ---